-Let $\by{q}=\{0,\dots,q-1\}$ be an alphabet and $\by{q}^n$ be the set of strings of length $n$ formed from elements of $q$.
+Let $\by{q}=\{0,\dots,q-1\}$ be an alphabet and $\by{q}^n$ be the set of strings of length $n$ formed from elements of $\by{q}$.
 Denote the Hamming distance between two elements $\x,\y \in \by{q}^n$ by $d(\x,\y)$ the number of positions in which $x$ and $y$ differ.
 Then consider the set of automorphism $\Aut(q,n)$ of $\by{q}^n$ that preserve the Hamming distance.
 It is known that $\Aut(q,n)$ consists of the set of permutations that permute the $n$ coordinates and that independently permute the alphabet at each coordinate~\cite{GIJSWIJT20061719}.

 Let $\Aut_{0}(q,n)$ be the subset of $\Aut(q,n)$ that leaves the all-zero string invariant.
 This consists of the set of permutations that permute the $n$ coordinates and independently permute the $q-1$ non-zero elements at each coordinate~\cite{GIJSWIJT20061719}.
 The group $\Aut_{0}(q,n)$ is isomorphic to the wreath product $S_{q-1} \wr S_n$.

 The equivalence class of a classical code is generated by $\Aut(q,n)$.
-In turn, the equivalence class of a quantum code under local Clifford operations is generated by $\Aut_{0}(q,n)$.
+In turn, the equivalence class of a quantum code under local Clifford operations and permutations is generated by $\Aut_{0}(q,n)$~\footnote{Usually equivalence under local unitary operations and permutations are considered, but due to our indexing of the moment matrix, the subgroup of local Clifford operations and permutations suffices.}.
 The reason is that the projector onto the code space has to remain positive-semidefinite under the equivalence operation, and consequentially the identity matrix has to be a fixed point.